-This guide will show you how to run older Windows programs using the compatibility mode in Windows 10.
-It can help run your favorite programs designed for an older operating system in the latest version of Windows.
+This guide will show how to run older Windows applications using the program compatibility troubleshooter.
+The compatibility mode helps run your favorite applications designed for an older Windows system on newer laptops and PCs.
+We are following the detailed steps based on Microsoft’s official troubleshooting guide and discuss each compatibility setting.

-Run Compatibility Mode Troubleshooter in Windows 10
+Run Program Compatibility Troubleshooter in Windows

 1. Compatibility Mode: Try Recommended Settings

 The Program Compatibility Troubleshooter offers two different options to resolve any compatibility issues.
 We will examine each.
 Use “Try Recommended Settings,” which will allow the Troubleshooter to automatically apply the Windows compatibility based on internal presets.

 The selected program is ready to be fixed for compatibility issues (Picasa 3 in this example).
 Test the program to note the issues.
 Click “Next” to continue, and it will launch the old program.

 The Program Compatibility Troubleshooter will quickly detect and resolve any issues and probe you on whether the problem has been fixed.
 If yes, select “Yes, save the settings for this program” and exit the wizard.
 You should not be facing any more problems after this step.

 If there are still issues, you can select “No, try again using different settings,” and it will send you back to the second option, as shown in the next section.